-For $\lambda \geq \kappa$, Condition (3) of Proposition \ref{splitSCC} says that all modules in $\mathcal D$ of cardinality $\geq \lambda$ are free.
-Hence all flat modules are free, and $R$ is a right perfect ring.
+For $\lambda > \kappa$, Condition (3) of Lemma \ref{splitSCC} says that all modules in $\mathcal D$ of cardinality $\geq \lambda$ are free.
+Hence all flat modules are projective, and $R$ is a right perfect ring.
 Moreover, by \cite[27.11]{AF}, $R = (eR)^n$ for a primitive idempotent $e \in R$, that is, $R \cong M_n(eRe)$ is a full matrix ring over the local right perfect ring $eRe$.

-If $\mathcal D = \mathcal F_0$, then it is easy to see that also the converse holds true, that is, the categoricity of $\mathcal F_0$ in a tail holds when $R$ is a full matrix ring over a local right perfect ring.
+If $\mathcal D = \mathcal F_0$, then it is easy to see that also the converse holds true, as the $\lambda$-categoricity of $\mathcal F_0$ holds for each $\lambda > \kappa$ when $R$ is a full matrix ring over a local right perfect ring.
 Thus we recover the characterization given in \cite[Theorem 3.26]{M2}.

-If $\mathcal D \neq \mathcal F_0$, then $\mathcal D$ contains a $\leq \kappa$-generated non-flat module, whence -- for any ring $R$ -- the $\lambda$-categoricity of $\mathcal D$ fails for all $\lambda \geq \kappa$. \end{example}
+If $\mathcal D \supsetneq \mathcal F_0$, then $\mathcal D$ contains a $\leq \kappa$-generated non-flat module, whence -- for any ring $R$ -- the $\lambda$-categoricity of $\mathcal D$ fails for all $\lambda \geq \kappa$. \end{example}

-\begin{remark} Conditions (3) from Lemma \ref{splitSCC} implies that all big modules in the class $\mathcal D$ are isomorphic to direct sums of copies of the module $M$.
+\begin{remark} Condition (3) from Lemma \ref{splitSCC} implies that all big modules in the class $\mathcal D$ are isomorphic to direct sums of copies of the module $M$.
 In fact, if $\Add M$ denotes the class of all direct summands of arbitrary direct sums of copies of the module $M$, then necessarily $\mathcal D \subseteq \Add M$.

 Indeed, if $N \in \mathcal D$, then Condition (3) implies that a sufficiently big direct sum of copies of the module $N$ is isomorphic to a direct sum of copies of the module $M$, whence $N \in \Add M$. \end{remark}